MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 Empower technicians to collaborate more efficiently by working together from different locations with Dynamics 365 Remote Assist on HoloLens 2, Android, or iOS devices.

 > [!TIP]
-> Dynamics 365 Remote Assist mobile will be deprecated March 25, 2025.
+> Dynamics 365 Remote Assist mobile was deprecated March 25, 2025.
 But, existing customers can continue to get similar capabilities of Remote Assist mobile in Microsoft Teams mobile.
 Learn more: [Collaborate with other users](teams-mobile-all.md) and [Use spatial annotations on Teams](teams-mobile-annotate.md).

 ![Simulated real-life photo of a field technician wearing a HoloLens and communicating with a remote expert.](media/RA_official_photo.png)